xy-241/CS-Notes/content/Tools/Datadog/Datadog RUM.md

 });
 ```

-### Frontend Source Codes
+### Changes for Frontend Source Codes
 1. Install the [[JS Project Setup#NPM]] package - `npm i @datadog/browser-rum`
 2. Append the codes we obtained from [[#Datadog Dashboard]] inside the root `.tsc` file, usually it is named as `App.tsx`, so the Datadog can monitor every page of the frontend

 ### Integration with Datadog APM
->[!attention] For application that has both frontend and backend
->We need to have [[Datadog APM]] enabled for the backend before we can integrate it with Datadog RUM!
-- We simply add in `allowedTracingUrls` with your backend base url
+We simply add in `allowedTracingUrls` with your backend base url

 ```typescript {9-11}
 import { datadogRum } from '@datadog/browser-rum';